English whisky: International awards

-On 30 April 2024, the Circumstance Distillery Single Grain Estate Whisky earned a gold medal at the San Francisco World Spirits Competition.
+On 30 April 2024, the Circumstance Distillery Single Grain Estate Whisky was awarded a gold medal at the San Francisco World Spirits Competition.

-Events
+English Whisky Festival

-The English whisky festival is an annual whisky event that is hosted by the English Whisky Society / Explore English Whisky.
-It takes place in Birmingham at different points in November.
-There have been three events so far which have included master classes and whisky tasting.
+On 19 March 2025, an annual English Whisky Festival was established and hosted by the English Whisky Society / Explore English Whisky in Birmingham.
+This event takes place in November each year, with three events taking place so far, which have included master classes and whisky tasting.

-The first event took place on 18 November 2023, it was hosted online due to COVID-19, and contained 30 whiskies from 14 distilleries.
-The second event took place on 18 November 2023, it consisted of 32 distilleries and contained two whisky master classes, one by the Cooper King Distillery and one by The English Whisky Co.
-The Third Event took place on 23 November 2024, it consisted of 30 whisky distilleries and contained a selection of festival exclusive whiskies, some of the oldest English whiskies available and a free whisky tasting glass.
+The first event took place on 18 November 2023; it was hosted online due to COVID-19, and included 30 whiskies from 14 distilleries.
+The second event took place on 18 November 2023, it included 32 distilleries and two whisky master classes, one by the Cooper King Distillery and one by The English Whisky Co.
+The third event took place on 23 November 2024, it included 30 whisky distilleries and a selection of festival-exclusive whiskies, some of the oldest English whiskies available, and a free whisky tasting glass.

-English whisky day
+English Whisky Day

-English whisky day is an annual whisky event that takes place at Westminster Hall in London to promote and bring awareness of the sector.

-The first event was held on 28 November 2023 and consisted of 16 whisky producers.
-A second event was held on 14 March 2025 which was hosted by the MP for Thirsk and Malton Kevin Hollinrake which was attended by 50 MP's and Lords and over 200 guests.
+On 28 November 2023, the first annual English Whisky Day took place at Westminster Hall in London to promote the sector; the event incuded 16 whisky producers.
+On March 14, 2025, a second English Whisky Day event took place; it was hosted by the MP for Thirsk and Malton Kevin Hollinrake, and was attended by 50 MPs and Lords, and over 200 guests.

 Whisky Trail

 On 28 August 2018, the Wine and Spirit Trade Association launched an English-Welsh Whisky Trail.
-English distilleries that are on the trail include Adnams Cooper House Distillery, Chase Distillery, Cotswolds Distillery, The English Whisky Co, and The Lakes Distillery.
+English distilleries on the trail include Adnams Cooper House Distillery, Chase Distillery, Cotswolds Distillery, The English Whisky Co., and The Lakes Distillery.